magneticio/vamp.io/content/documentation/getting-started/installation.md

 ## Prerequisites

-You should have Docker installed which, on a Macbook with OSX, means [Boot2Docker](http://boot2docker.io/) and its dependencies.
+You should have Docker installed which, on a Macbook with OSX, also means [Boot2Docker](http://boot2docker.io/) and its dependencies.

+Please make double sure Boot2Docker is installed correctly and up & running!

+    $ boot2docker status
+    running

+Please make double sure the Docker command can reach Boot2Docker.
+You set this by exporting the DOCKER_HOST environment variable, for example:

+    $ export DOCKER_HOST=tcp://192.168.59.103:2375

 For Docker compositions, you should have [Docker compose](https://docs.docker.com/compose/install/) installed.
 Luckily, that's a two-liner:
 {{% copyable %}}